seikatsu000/home/README.md

 5. Deploy the war file to the tomcat server.
 6. Modify the insex.html file accordinglt to update for public IP.
 7. Start the Tomcat Server.

+# WIP
+1. To allow public access to the site.
+2. Issue with starting MyKafkaConsumer class.